jhaskinsjr/nebula/README.md

 ## Pipeline Designs

-At present, there are three pipeline implementations: Bergamot, Clementine, and Lime.
+At present, there are four pipeline implementations: Bergamot, Clementine, Lime, and Oroblanco.

-The Running section above shows how to execute the examples/bin/sum program using the Bergamot implementation; to use the Clementine implementation, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot); to use the Lime implementation, "cd" into the pipelines/lime subdirectory.
+The Running section above shows how to execute the examples/bin/sum program using the Bergamot implementation; to use the Clementine implementation, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot); to use the Lime implementation, "cd" into the pipelines/lime subdirectory; to use the Oroblanco implementation, "cd" into the pipelines/oroblanco subdirectory.

 ### Bergamot